 Gripen and Aerospace R&D Centers

-As part of this package Saab will establish two new aerospace centers in the Greater Montreal Region.
-These centers will help support a resurgent aerospace sector, building on its domestic excellence, while spurring development in new areas of research and giving the next generation of talented Canadians a career route and future.
+Saab has teamed with leading Canadian companies such as CAE, IMP Aerospace and Defence, Peraton and GE on the Gripen offer.
+As part of the industrial package for Canada Saab will establish two new aerospace centers in the Greater Montreal Region.
+These centers will help support a resurgent aerospace industry in Canada, building on domestic excellence, while spurring development in new areas of research and giving the next generation of talented Canadians a career route and future.

 The first of these centers is the “Gripen Center”, which will be managed by Canadians and will host the Canadian fighter mission system.
 The hosting of the fighter mission system includes the ability to conduct domestic research and development for the system, along with the opportunity to perform technology upgrades in order to respond to ever-evolving threats.
 These capabilities will provide Canada with a fighter mission system that is not only built in Canada but can meet Canada’s domestic, NORAD and NATO obligations.
 In addition, the Gripen Center will also play a key role in the coordination of the sustainment of Gripen and its associated systems, including upgrades, fleet management, repairs and modifications.